What is Birthright Israel?

 • In 2011, over 63,796 young adults applied for 25,181 spots, creating a waitlist of 38,615.

 • During registration for the 2011-2012 winter trips, over 23,486 young adults applied within one week for just 13,524 spots.

 • Most recently, Birthright Israel received more than 37,319 North American applications for only 18,060 spaces for the summer 2012 trips.

 How can I become a part of the Birthright Israel experience?

 You can support our work in many ways.

 First and foremost, you can give.
 Your dollars literally make the dream come true by helping to shorten the waitlist.

 You can also give your time and share your belief in our vitally important mission.
 The Birthright Israel Foundation has built a nationwide network of Regional Councils, working with Jewish federations and creating a common awareness of the Birthright Israel experience across North America.

 And you can spread the word.
 Share the joy in giving – and encourage young people to register for trips.
 Each life we touch is transformed.
 What this means to Jewish people everywhere is beyond measure.

 If you are or know of a Birthright Israel alumni who would like to be one of our trip ambassadors, please let us know.
-Contact Pamela Fertel Weinstein at Pamela.email@example.com to learn more.
+Contact Rachel Lowenstein at firstname.lastname@example.org to learn more.